CalumGabbutt/flipflop/README.md

 (if a permission denied error is returned, run the command `chmod +x run_inference.sh` to grant access to the script)

 To adapt the script to be applied to different datasets, simply change the variable definitions in the `./run_inference.sh` script:
--The datafile variable must point to the path of a csv file containing the beta values of CpG loci that have been identified as oscillatory (a histogram of the ticktock CpGs beta values should have a w-shape, as discussed in the manuscript).
+* The datafile variable must point to the path of a csv file containing the beta values of CpG loci that have been identified as oscillatory (a histogram of the ticktock CpGs beta values should have a w-shape, as discussed in the manuscript).
--The patientinfofile variable must point to the path of a csv, indexed by the samplenames used as the column headers in the datafile and containing an `age` column.
-S
+* The patientinfofile variable must point to the path of a csv, indexed by the samplenames used as the column headers in the datafile and containing an `age` column.
--The samplename variable must be a string corresponding to one of the column headers in the datafile csv and one of the indices of the patientinfofile csv.
+* The samplename variable must be a string corresponding to one of the column headers in the datafile csv and one of the indices of the patientinfofile csv.
--Smin and Smax determine the range of stem cell numbers to be considered by the inference pipeline
+* Smin and Smax determine the range of stem cell numbers to be considered by the inference pipeline
+* nlive (optional) is the number of live points used in the nested sampling step, more live points means less sampling related uncertainty, but takes longer

 The pipeline consists of a sequential for loop which uses the dynesty nested sampling algorithm to calculate the posterior and Bayesian evidence for each stem cell number in a given range.
 The posterior probability for S can then be found by applying Bayes rule (see manuscript for details).